-After years of just playing my parents’ music collection (best not to dwell on the content), I was given the money to buy a single: I chose ‘Hole in My Shoe’ by Traffic (top tune, by the way), and frankly, for half a century it has been an unstoppable, wildly foolish obsession.
+The junior years consisted of just playing my parents’ music collection (best not to dwell on the content), but my personal stockpiling journey began at the age of eight, when I was given the money to buy a single (kidz today might not understand the point of a 7-inch disc with only two songs on it).
+I chose ‘Hole in My Shoe’ by Traffic – top tune, by the way – and frankly, for over half a century it has been an unstoppable, wildly foolish obsession.

-More to the point, my music purchases are still mostly in vinyl form (which, as some of you will have noticed, is currently very fashionable), as I determinedly scour record shops, charity establishments, auction houses and the internet looking for good quality secondhand albums from the ’60s-’90s.
-The ‘wants list’ will include albums that are devilishly hard to find, but the marketplace is now truly global, so it will be out there – if you’re willing to pay the price.
+More to the point, my current music purchases are still mostly in vinyl form – which, as some of you will have noticed, is assez a la mode – as I determinedly scour record shops (yes, they exist), charity establishments, antique markets, auction houses and the internet looking for good quality secondhand albums from the ’60s-’90s.
+My daily-replenished ‘wants list’ will include albums that are devilishly hard to find, but the marketplace is now truly global, so it will be out there – if you’re willing to pay the price.

-Well, there is a flaw: a large percentage of new vinyl is pressed on 50-year old machinery which hasn’t seen a maintenance man in that time, and the operatives don’t give a gnat’s chuff about the quality of the final product.
+Well, there is a flaw: a large percentage of new vinyl is pressed on 60-year old machinery in obsolete pressing plants which haven’t seen a maintenance man in that time, operated by staff who don’t give a gnat’s chuff about the quality of the final product.
 Thankfully, there are some pressing companies who do still care, but Caveat Emptor…

-Also, a 50-year old album is a snapshot in time: the design, lexicon and imagery take you back to another era, and it’s easy to become engrossed in the detail.
-Segments of album covers and band logos would be emblazoned onto your denim jacket (you had to have one) and jeans.
+And now, a 50-year old album is a snapshot in time: the design, lexicon and imagery take you back to another era, and it’s easy to become engrossed in the detail.
+You yearn for a top quality ‘first pressing’ (the nearest to the master tape you can get hold of).
+You remember a time when segments of album covers and band logos would be emblazoned onto your denim jacket (you had to have one).
 This wanton showmanship never really worked for Bay City Rollers fans, but it didn’t stop them trying…

 I’m certain that it wasn’t the last word in sound quality, but I loved it: it was mine, and it allowed me to listen to music when I wanted to.
 However, as my teen years approached, ‘stereo envy’ reared its ugly head and I knew that something ‘better’ was required.